haoyanghy/CS303_AI/README.md

 #### 2. Image Classification and Feature Selection

-- Subtask 1: Supervised Learning for Image Classification Implemented a Softmax Regression model for image classification using preprocessed image vectors.
+- Supervised Learning for Image Classification: Implemented a Softmax Regression model for image classification using preprocessed image vectors.

-- Subtask 2: Unsupervised Learning for Image Retrieval Developed a Nearest Neighbor Search (NNS) system using Euclidean and cosine similarity for content-based image retrieval.
+- Unsupervised Learning for Image Retrieval: Developed a Nearest Neighbor Search (NNS) system using Euclidean and cosine similarity for content-based image retrieval.

-- Subtask 3: Feature Selection
-  Compared random selection with SelectKBest (ANOVA F-test) for dimensionality reduction.
+- Feature Selection: Compared random selection with SelectKBest (ANOVA F-test) for dimensionality reduction.

 #### 3. Knowledge Graph-Based Recommender System (KGRS)